ComputerGhost/FanChart/README.md

 # FanChart

 Automatically tweet notifications of milestones for a fandom, pulled from multiple sources.

-I'll pretty up and improve this repo later.
-For now, it's just here to share the code.

 ## Setup

-First, set up a Developer account on Twitter.
-Expect it to take a few minutes.
-Then create an app token, an app secret, a user token, and a user secret.

-Second, set up an Application on YouTube.
-All you need here is the API Key.

-Third, either set up... ah, what was it?
-Some sort of Spotify server middleman, but I'll find the link later.
-You'll need the endpoint URL minus the queries.

-Finally, start my program.
-It will prompt you for all of the above.
-Fill in the data, then it is ready to run!
+When FanChart first runs, it prompts for all of the needed information.
+This information can be obtained from obtained from Twitter, YouTube, and [evilarceus/Spotify-Playcount](https://github.com/evilarceus/Spotify-PlayCount).

+Once all of the API connections are configured, resources to be monitored can be managed via the "List" menu options.

 ## Scheduling?